Bigglylate/Bigglylate/README.md

-- 👋 Hi, I’m @Bigglylate
+- 👋 Hi, I’m @Colin Chik
 -  I’m interested in creating games and playing them.
 Also enjoy data visualization and analytics
-- 🌱 I’m currently learning database design and C++.
-Currently learning how to create games with Phaser.
+- Currently learning Japanese as a secondary language.
+- Currently focusing on creating a Japanese to Enlgish TTS as a good way to practice my coding.
 - Have exposure on JavaScript and PHP.

 <!---